DASH Transit & Buses

 If you’re new to public transit, your first ride is likely to be on a bus.
 The systems that serve Lakewood run new, clean-fueled coaches that make getting to your destination easy and comfortable.
 Long Beach Transit (LBT) operates nearly a dozen bus routes in Lakewood.
 Most of them connect to downtown Long Beach.
 Seven of these routes serve Lakewood Center while other routes connect Lakewood with Cerritos, Artesia, Bellflower, Hawaiian Gardens, Paramount and Signal Hill.

-The Metro Blue Line has a convenient station and ample parking on Del Amo Avenue near the 710 Freeway and can zip riders to downtown Los Angeles and the rest of the Metro system in just minutes.
+The Metro A Line (formerly the Blue Line) has a convenient station and ample parking on Del Amo Avenue near the 710 Freeway and can zip riders to downtown Los Angeles and the rest of the Metro system in just minutes.

 To make transit even more appealing, Lakewood has upgraded more than 100 bus stops around town.
 U.S. Congresswoman Linda Sanchez secured federal funds to help Lakewood with this project.
 Stops along major boulevards even have solar-powered lighting for the convenience of evening travelers.

-LBT lines 191, 192 and 193 make quick connections to the Del Amo station of the Metro Blue Line for rail service to downtown Los Angeles and Long Beach and to LAX via the Green Line.
-Metro local buses 265 and 266 also make connections to the Green Line station on Lakewood Boulevard.
+LBT lines 191 and 192 make quick connections to the Del Amo station of the Metro Blue Line for rail service to downtown Los Angeles and Long Beach.
+Metro local buses 265 and 266 make connections to the Green Line station on Lakewood Boulevard at the 105 Freeway.
 Bellflower, Carson, Cerritos and Norwalk operate local services that also link to LBT and Metro lines.

 Long Beach Transit